 Within a short time of its founding, Merging quickly established a reputation for its expertise in digital signal processing and associated hardware, and with their Pyramix Virtual Studio, was one of the first companies to produce a usable DSD recording system.
 The DXD format, (Digital eXtreme Definition) which works at 352.8kHz/24bit, was developed by Merging Technologies in collaboration with Philips, to overcome the challenges in editing and mastering DSD for SACD.
 Even when SACD started to falter, Merging continued developing DSD capable recording and editing systems.
 These have continually been used for archiving the best digital audio quality available.
 The recent popularity of digital downloads in DSD has given these recordings a new lease of life and Merging still provides the most popular end to end DSD recording system available.

 Quick to recognise the advantages of Audio over IP, Merging introduced their first RAVENNA interface in 2012.
 Not only was our Horus AD/DA converter an astounding advance in connectivity, it also rapidly gained an incredible reputation for the transparency of its conversion and the quality of its mic preamps.
 The modularity was retained for the smaller Hapi unit released later.
 Both products are now AES67 compliant and recently the company introduced the ANEMAN Audio Network Manager to handle the routing and administration of larger audio networks.
+The new Anubis range of desktop converters has revolutionised the concept of this type of unit.
+By making Anubis an AoIP device, the ability for it to manage and control large networks has made it an essential tool for broadcasters in its Anubis SPS variant.

 Merging is now introducing this AoIP technology to the consumer audio world and continues to develop products that find their place in environments as diverse as broadcast, recording, mastering, A/V, theme parks, museums, shopping malls and transport hubs.
 “Audio for the Networking Age” is in our DNA.